States Georgia

 One of the concerns some families may have when they find out their child has a condition detected through the newborn screening program is the increase in health care costs.

-Fortunately, Georgia law allows the Department of Public Health to use state and or federal funds, including the Maternal Child Health block grant, to provide services for children who suffer from the conditions detected through newborn screening.
+Fortunately, Georgia law allows the Department of Public Health to use state and or federal funds, including the Maternal Child Health Title V block grant, to provide services for children who suffer from the conditions detected through newborn screening.
 Children’s Medical Services, Babies Can’t Wait, and Children 1st are all programs designed to help support families who have a child with a genetic condition or birth defect.

-• Offer care and support for improved health and wellness for children and youth with special health care needs from birth to 21 years of age
+- Supports improved health and wellness for children and youth with special health care needs from birth to 21 years of age

-• Provide early and continuous screening for children with special health care needs
+- Provides early and continuous screening for children with special health care needs

-• Connect children and youth to a medical home and adequate health insurance
+- Connects children and youth to a medical home and adequate health insurance

-• Help families manage their appointments and follow up treatments with health care providers and vendors
+- Help families manage their appointments and follow-up treatments with health care providers and vendors

-• Support adolescents moving from pediatric to adult health care
+- Supports adolescents moving from pediatric to adult health care

 WHO IS ELIGIBLE FOR THE CMS PROGRAM?

-• Live in Georgia
+- Live in Georgia

 CMS serves as the payor of last resort for the following direct services:

-• Comprehensive physical evaluations
+- Comprehensive physical evaluations

-• Durable medical equipment
+- Durable medical equipment

-• Medications and supplies
+- Medications and supplies

-• Diagnostic testing
+- Diagnostic testing

-• Genetic counseling
+- Genetic counseling

-• Inpatient/outpatient hospitalization
+- Inpatient/outpatient hospitalization

 WHERE ARE SERVICES LOCATED?

-CMS services are offered statewide in 18 community-based offices.
-To find your local CMS office search the Maternal and Child Health (MCH) Locator on the CMS website: https://sendss.state.ga.us/sendss/!mch.coord_search
+CMS services are offered statewide in 20 local CMS program offices.
+To find your local CMS office search the Women and Children Service Finder on the CMS website: https://sendss.state.ga.us/ords/sendss/!mch.coord_search

 Storage and Use of Dried Blood Spots: